Knowledge Hub

 What must you have in place to participate in public procurement?

-To join the public procurement game, SMEs need to have specific documents and policies in place, as outlined below:
+To become contract-ready under the UK Procurement Act, SMEs need to have specific documents and policies in place, as outlined below:

-• Company registration and financial stability: Ensure your business is properly registered and financially stable.
+• Company registration and financial stability: Ensure your business is properly registered and has a solid financial foundation.
 Public sector clients will check your financial health to ensure you can deliver the contract without risking insolvency.

-• Anti-bribery and corruption policies: Establish strong anti-bribery and corruption policies.
+• Anti-Bribery and Corruption Policies: Establish robust anti-bribery and corruption policies.
 Public sector contracts require strict adherence to ethical standards.

 • Environmental and sustainability policies: Many public sector contracts now require businesses to show their commitment to sustainability.
-Develop and document your environmental policies to stay ahead of the game.
+Develop and document your ecological policies to stay ahead of the game.

-• Quality management systems: Establish quality management systems like ISO 9001 to demonstrate your commitment to quality and continuous improvement.
+• Quality management systems: Implement quality management systems, such as ISO 9001, to demonstrate your commitment to quality and continuous improvement.

 What commercial contracts do you need in place?

 The right commercial contracts are crucial for SMEs tendering public sector contracts.
-Here are the key contracts you should consider:
+Here are the key agreements you should consider:

 • Supplier Agreements: Establish agreements with suppliers to ensure a reliable supply chain.
 This is crucial for showing your ability to deliver on time and within budget, which is essential.